jaateixeira/ScrapLogGit2Net/README.md

 # Inputs #

-A git repository and its commit logs
+A git repository and its commit logs.

 # Outputs #
-Social networks that capture who codes who who in a repository (note that a software project can have multiple repositories)
+Social networks that capture who codes who who in a repository (note that a software project can have multiple repositories).

 # How it works #